sosan/kubernetes/07_Build and Secure Networks in Google Cloud/05_HTTP Load Balancer with Cloud Armor.md

     </tbody>
     </table>

-<ql-infobox>The `startup-script-url` specifies a script that executes when instances are started.
+The `startup-script-url` specifies a script that executes when instances are started.
 This script installs Apache and changes the welcome page to include the client IP and the name, region, and zone of the VM instance.
-Feel free to explore this script [here](https://storage.googleapis.com/cloud-training/gcpnet/httplb/startup.sh).</ql-infobox>
+Feel free to explore this script [here](https://storage.googleapis.com/cloud-training/gcpnet/httplb/startup.sh).

 1. Click **Networking**.

 2. For **Network interfaces**, set the following values, leave all other values at their defaults:

     <table>
     <tbody>
     <tr>
     <th>Property</th>
     <th>Value (type value or select option as specified)</th>
     </tr>
     <tr>
     <td>Network</td>
     <td>default</td>
     </tr>
     <tr>
     <td>Subnet</td>
     <td>default (us-east1)</td>
     </tr>
     <tr>
     <td>Network tags</td>
     <td>http-server</td>
     </tr>
     </tbody>
     </table>

-<ql-infobox>The network tag **http-server** ensures that the **HTTP** and **Health Check** firewall rules apply to these instances.</ql-infobox>
+The network tag **http-server** ensures that the **HTTP** and **Health Check** firewall rules apply to these instances.

 1. Click **Create**.
 2. Wait for the instance template to be created.